Habeas Corpus Case Results

 - Our attorneys represented a client who had been sentenced in state court to 70 years imprisonment for robbery.
 In a post-conviction proceeding in federal court under 28 U.S.C. § 22554 (a “2254 motion”), the United States Court of Appeals for the Fifth Circuit reversed the client’s conviction after finding Dallas County prosecutors improperly struck two African-Americans from the jury that heard his case.

-- In a federal habeas corpus proceeding, BRODEN & MICKELSEN convinced the United States Court of Appeals for the Fifth Circuit that the client’s prior lawyer was ineffective for failing to pursue certain sentencing guideline arguments and, as a result, the client received a sentence reduction of five years.
-Read a news story about this case
+- In a federal habeas corpus proceeding, BRODEN & MICKELSEN, LLP convinced the United States Court of Appeals for the Fifth Circuit that the client’s prior lawyer was ineffective for failing to pursue certain sentencing guideline arguments and, as a result, the client received a sentence reduction of five years.
+Read a news story about this case.

 - The client was represented by Clint Broden in a “2254 post-conviction proceeding” in federal court after he was convicted in state court.
 The state conviction was vacated after the federal court held that the state trial was unfair.